-My mother is Mexican American and my father was African American so I was something new a lot of people hadn’t seen before.
+My mother is Mexican-American and my father was African-American so I was something a lot of people hadn’t seen before.
 The day I got home I told my mom what happened, crying because I could not understand what was wrong with me; was I a freak?
 Is that why my father was never around?
 Was this the reason we were given weird looks every time we left the house?

 My mother sat me down, looking at me with brown eyes that were the same as mine and I finally saw, her skin was a light tan color and her hair midnight black, pin-straight, whereas my skin was brown and my hair was a nappy mess of curls.
 This is what people saw but I still could not comprehend why they looked at us differently, I needed to learn, be prepared so I wouldn’t experience this pain anymore.

 When she finally got me to stop sniffling, she cupped my face and told me something I will never forget, “ It does not matter what they think, or what they say, if they do not have the decency to look past a thing as insignificant as color then they are not worth your tears.”
 Of course, I had no idea what those big words she was saying were, but even after a decade passed I keep them with me.